Gapped topological spin-orbital liquid on the honeycomb lattice

 where $\bm{S}_i$ are spin-1/2 operators for the spin sector, $\bm{T}_i$ are spin-1/2 operators for the orbital sector, and $P_{ij}$ is a swapping operator between two fundamental representations on the $i$th and $j$th sites of the honeycomb lattice.
 Here a fundamental representation is decomposed into the spin and orbital sectors by a simple tensor product. $\langle ij \rangle$ runs over every nearest-neighbor bond of the honeycomb lattice.

 The geometry of the honeycomb lattice is always a cylinder geometry with $L_y$ being the number of sites, not unit cells, around the circumference.
 We always use a zigzag edge boundary condition, and $L_x$ is the number of zigzag chains along the cylinder.
 This means that we have $N = L_x L_y$ sites in total. $(L_x,\,L_y)=(n,\,2m)$ corresponds to the ZC$m$-$n$ cylinder (or XC$2m$ cylinder) in the previous literature~\cite{Gong2013}.
-An example of the ZC cylinder is shown in Fig.~\ref{ov}(a).
 All simulations were performed in Julia using GPU acceleration.

 For the ground state, we simulate this model up to $m=12800$ for $L_y=4,\,8,\,10,\,12$, and $m=3200$ for $L_y=6$.
 The $L_y=6$ simulation suffers from its gapless nature, and the calculation cost is most expensive.
 The truncation error is close to machine precision for $L_y=4$, and is less than $10^{-5}$ for $L_y=12$.
 From now on, if not specified all the physical quantities are values after the extrapolation $m \to \infty$.
 The extrapolation is done for energies (resp. entanglement entropies) by an empirical linear (resp. quadratic) fit with respect to the truncation error with an error bar being 1/5 of the difference between the extrapolated value and the value with $m=12800$ ($m=3200$ for $L_y=6$).